 For Sunni Muslims, Ashura also marks the day that Moses and the Israelites were saved from Pharaoh by God creating a path in the Sea or Noah leaving the Ark.
 In Turkey, it is celebrated by making Ashure or Noah’s Pudding, a dessert made of grains, fruit, dried fruit and nuts.
 The focus is on Noah and his family leaving the Ark and using whatever foods were left at the end of the 40 day flood.
 Noah’s pudding is shared with neighbours, friends and colleagues, whatever their beliefs, as an offering of love and peace.

-One of the most important Hindu festivals, Janmashtami (Krishna Jayanti) is the birthday of Lord Krishna, the eighth reincarnation of Lord Vishnu who gave the vital message of the Bhagwat Gita – the guiding principles for every Hindu.
+One of the most important Hindu festivals, Janmashtami (Krishna Jayanti) is the Divine Appearance day of Bhagavan Lord Shree Krishna, the original Supreme Personality of Godhead who gave the vital message of the Bhagavad-gita – ‘Song of God’ – the guiding principles for every Hindu.

-Across India, there will be ceremonies and prayers at temples dedicated to Krishna.
-The day before may consist of fasting and prayer up to midnight, the time at which it was said that Krishna was born.
+Around the world, there will be ceremonies and prayers at temples dedicated to Lord Krishna.
+A large festival is held with fasting and prayer up to midnight, the time at which it was said that Krishna was born.

 Krishna was born in Mathura, Uttar Pradesh.
 In this region, a common tradition is the performance of Krishna Lila, a folk drama consisting of scenes from Krishna’s life.